alan-turing-institute/alexa-room-finder/README.md

   --profile default
   ```

-**Then you'll want to test the function created properly.** (Commands below are listed in `automation/test_lambda.sh`)
+**Then you'll want to test the function created properly** (Commands below are listed in `automation/test_lambda.sh`.)

 1. Run `aws lambda list-functions --max-items 10 --profile default` to check that your lambda function is there.
-It should be called MeetingBooker.
+It should be called RoomFinder.
 2. Get more information on your lambda function by running the below code.
   ```
   aws lambda get-function \
-  --function-name MeetingBooker \
+  --function-name RoomFinder \
   --region eu-west-1 \
   --profile default
   ```
 3. Test invocation of the function by running the below code, replacing {} with the file path of a JSON to test.
 You'll need to make your own JSON for now.
-(You can steal one out of the 'test-[...].js' files used by lambda-local.
+(You can steal one out of the 'test-[...].js' files used by lambda-local, though you'll have to edit its values a bit.
 It's the thing after `module.exports = ...`)
   ```
   aws lambda invoke \
   --invocation-type RequestResponse \
-  --function-name MeetingBooker \
+  --function-name RoomFinder \
   --region eu-west-1 \
   --log-type Tail \
   --payload fileb://{FILE PATH OF JSON TO TEST} \